chai-ng/trip_together/README.md

 * Budget feature.
 We wanted users to see how much they were spending on the trip in total and per day so they could adjust their planned activities.
 We also wanted to allow users to insert anything that they had paid for before and during the trip and briefly researched using the SplitWise API to handle doing the calculations but we ran out of time.

-* We ran into google adding a paywall to place's data categories like: photos, website, phone number's, open hours that would be important as a user to have.
+* We ran into google adding a paywall to place's data categories like: photos, website, phone number, open hours that would be important as a user to have.

-*
+* Email notification.
+The ability to send an email to the different travellers in your group notifying them to join the trip.